 My aunts and cousins were coming for morning tea and I had to make these scones, praying they would turn out right.
 I doubled the ingredients mentioned below, and they were hot and ready to serve within 45 minutes of starting.

-These buttermilk scones are everything a scone should be; buttery yet light and fluffy with a tender crumb and perfect with fresh whipped or clotted cream and jam or sharp cheddar cheese.
+These buttermilk scones are perfect with fresh whipped or clotted cream and jam or sharp cheddar cheese.
 I could hear my mother’s voice saying ‘you know they are good when you see the split’.

 As a teenager I was useless at making scones and they were never quite as light or fluffy in texture as my mother or her friend, Aunty Merle’s.
 Or as buttery as Mummy Rachel’s.